Maelstrom6/COVID19/README.md

 Beta was said to be a proportion of alpha for simplicity and to avoid some extreme results for both beta and alpha.

 Estimation was done on a per country basis.
-There was a parametrisation of alpha and beta to be a Weibull function scaled by some constant.
+There was a parametrisation of alpha and beta to be a Weibull function scaled by some constant and then another positive constant is added.
 The parameters for the Weibull and the constant were then estimated via minimising the MSE.
 The MSE is calculated by taking the model's predicted number of infected, subtracting that from the observed infected, squaring everything and summing over each time t.
 The minimising was done via the Nelder-Mead method.